rui-batista/SAML.PoC/README.md

 >
 > https://manhng.com/blog/keycloak/

-### OAuth 2.0 & OpenID REST APIs:
+### Keycloak REST API
 > https://www.baeldung.com/postman-keycloak-endpoints

-### testing
+>
 > https://developers.redhat.com/blog/2020/11/24/authentication-and-authorization-using-the-keycloak-rest-api#keycloak_connection_using_a_java_application

 ### Keycloak using SQL Server

-To use sql server for Keycloak, XA (extended architecture) must be enabled, then a role must be created and keycloak db user added to that role.
+To use sql server for Keycloak, XA (extended architecture) must be enabled, then a role must be created and the keycloak db user added to that role.

 > ref:
 > https://www.frodehus.dev/setting-up-keycloak-with-ms-sql-server-2019/